webix-hub/docs/data/desktop/chart_integration.md

 Chart Integration
 ========================

-{{note JS files for these aren't included into the lib package and the components should be taken from [https://github.com/webix-hub/components](https://github.com/webix-hub/components) }}
+{{note JS files for these components aren't included into the lib package and should be taken from [https://github.com/webix-hub/components](https://github.com/webix-hub/components) }}

-Except for built-in [charts](desktop/chart.md), the Webix offers a possibility to integrate with third party charts from the following libraries:
+Except for built-in [charts](desktop/chart.md), Webix offers a possibility to integrate with third-party charts of the following libraries:

 - <a href="http://d3js.org/">D3 JS Library</a>
 - <a href="http://justgage.com/">JastGage Javascript Plugin</a>